-The dot or mark should be near the center of the hole.
-If the laser is not centered on the 1st mirror, cut the power to your laser and carefully adjust the laser tube on its brackets.
+The laser mark should be near the centre of the hole.
+If the laser is not centred on the 1st mirror, cut the power to your laser and carefully adjust the laser tube on its brackets.
 This may require loosening the screws on its stand and adjusting its brace wheel.
-Be careful not to over loosen the screws and not to overtighten them.
+Be careful not to overloosen the screws and not to overlighten them.
 Only adjust one stand at a time.